idaviktoria/CIBUS/README.md

 * `git remote add origin <repository url>` stores the url to the remote repository in a variable named origin

 ### Access to repository
 * To modify the remote repository you will special access rights.
 These comes in form of a access key, which is private to you.
-The origin url specifies which repository your are working with and is used by git on commands like `push`, `pull` etc. The access key needs to be a part of this url and get be set by typing `git remote origin add https://github.com/<your access key>/sigrikd/CIBUS.git`.
+The origin url specifies which repository your are working with and is used by git on commands like `push`, `pull` etc. The access key needs to be a part of this url.
+* `git remote origin add https://github.com/<your access key>/sigrikd/CIBUS.git` to set the url.
-* If you get an error, your origin may already be set.
-Use `git remote rm origin` to remove it and try again
+* `git remote rm origin` to remove current origin url.
+You may get an error when trying to set the url, to use this command to clear it first
-* Use `git config --get remote.origin.url` to show your origin url
+* `git config --get remote.origin.url` to show your origin url
 * Alternativly the admin of the repository can authorize your account and have you sign in with a vscode-token.
 This omits the need for a access token in the url

 ### Staging and committing